 Which route of admission is best for me?

-When deciding which route of entry best suits your needs, please consider the following: If a student is solely interested in Neuroscience and has an undergraduate background that has been targeting a graduate career in Neuroscience Research than a direct application may be appropriate.
+When deciding which route of entry best suits your needs, please consider the following: If a student is solely interested in Neuroscience and has an undergraduate background that has been targeting a graduate career in Neuroscience Research then a direct application may be most appropriate.
 Also students whose undergraduate emphasis was in psychology or behavioral biology may prefer direct entry into the Neuroscience Program, particularly if their previous studies were not specifically focused on cell and molecular biology.

 PIBS allows students maximal flexibility.
 It should be emphasized that the difference between first year curricula is primarily one of timing and not of program content.
 By the end of the second year of study, all Neuroscience Program students, regardless of route of admission, will have completed a sequence of Neuroscience courses that differs, at most, by one course, and all students will have carried out intensive Neuroscience research rotations.